-The Government will be introducing new controls for Licensing Authorities in regard to the sale of alcohol at licensed premises.
-These will be attached as mandatory licensing conditions to all Premises Licences relating to the alcohol sales under the Licensing Act 2003.
+The Government has introduced controls for Licensing Authorities in regard to the sale of alcohol at licensed premises.
+These are attached as mandatory licensing conditions to all Premises Licences relating to the alcohol sales under the Licensing Act 2003.
 They are aimed at irresponsible drinking and preventing clear risks of ‘binge drinking’.

-Note: Conditions 1,2 and 3 came into force on 6 April 2010, whilst 4 and 5 give the trade further time to prepare before they are introduced on 1 October 2010.
-Conditions 1, 3 and 5 do not apply to premises licences where it authorises only the sale by retail off the premises (off-licences)
+Conditions 1, 3 and 5 do not apply to premises licences where it authorises only the sale by retail off the premises (off-licences).